TalkingEyes: Pluralistic Speech-Driven 3D Eye Gaze Animation: Experiments

 \subsubsection{Qualitative Comparison}

-We visually compare our method with the four baselines in Fig. \ref{fig:four_baselines}.
-It could be observed that, ``Mean" can only generate stationary eye gaze motion, ``Random" and ``Similar Sample" tend to produce disorganized and speech-unrelated eyeball movement, and ``VAE" results in motion that is nearly stationary.
-We strongly recommend readers to watch the supplementary video for more intuitive comparison.
-We also conduct a visual comparison with three recent speech-driven 3D facial animation methods, namely FaceFormer \cite{FaceFormer2022}, CodeTalker \cite{CodeTalker2023} and Learn2Talk \cite{Learn2Talk2024}.
+Visual comparisons between our method and the four baselines are provided in the supplementary video.
+The comparison results demonstrate that, ``Mean" can only generate stationary eye gaze motion, ``Random" and ``Similar Sample" tend to produce disorganized and speech-unrelated eyeball movement, and ``VAE" yields nearly stationary motion.
+In contrast, our method produces natural eye gaze motion in tune with the speech.
+We also conduct visual comparisons with three recent speech-driven 3D facial animation methods in the supplementary video, namely FaceFormer \cite{FaceFormer2022}, CodeTalker \cite{CodeTalker2023} and Learn2Talk \cite{Learn2Talk2025}.
 In Fig. \ref{fig:main_compare}, we illustrate three typical frames of synthesized facial animations that speak at specific syllables.
-It's obvious that our method can generate the most vivid animation with the animated eye gaze in tune with the speech.
-In the supplementary video, we also show the visual comparison with an early speech-driven eye gaze animation method \cite{LiveSpeehEyeTVCG2012}.
+It's obvious that our method generates the most vivid animation with the animated eye gaze that is synchronized with the speech.
+Finally, the supplementary video provides a visual comparison with an early speech-driven eye gaze animation method \cite{LiveSpeehEyeTVCG2012}.